dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 --- abstract

 Client software often desires resources or identity claims that are independent of the client.
 This protocol allows a user and/or resource owner to delegate resource authorization and/or release of identity claims to a server.
 Client software can then request access to resources and/or identity claims by calling the server.
 The server acquires consent and authorization from the user and/or resource owner if required, and then returns to the client software the authorization and identity claims that were approved.
-This protocol may be extended to support alternative authorizations, claims, interactions, and client authentication mechanisms.
+This protocol may be extended on many dimensions.

 --- middle

 # Introduction

 **EDITOR NOTE**